ms042087/HoYuHin-Website/Java_Notes.md

 7. Child class can override methods in the parent class, the child class can invoke the not overrided method by super.methodName()
 8. suppose A->B->C and they have a variable called test.
 To called test of A in C, we use ((A)this).test.
 NOT super.super.test
 9. **abstract class** represent generic concept and cannot be instantiated, it can contains abstract/ non-abstract methods

+### Polymorphism
+Polymorphic reference is a variable that can refer to different types of objects at different points in time. widening/narrowing conversion
+widening: assign child to parent reference
+narrowing: assig

 ### Multi-threading